 This section provides guidelines for the installation and maintenance of all equipment utilized for measuring, recording, and reporting of electrical generation, transmission, station power consumption, and other meter data to enable the NYISO to settle the markets.
-These guidelines apply to all Market Participants of the NYISO, including power suppliers, TOs, and load serving entities (LSEs) acting in the capacity of a MA.
+These guidelines apply to all Market Participants of the NYISO, including MSEs, municipal electric utilities, power suppliers, TOs, and load serving entities (LSEs) acting in the capacity of a MA.